 Following points are applicable to both professionals and students:

 - Make something (Android/iOS/Web app) of your own.
 Doing something entrepreneurial will impress almost any company.
 It shows your initiative skills and “get the things done” attitude.

 - Contribute to open source community.
 There are several open source projects on Github (maintained by the community) – where one could create a pull request for a new feature or a bug fix in an existing project.

 Creating a perfect resume

-It is strongly advised to keep the resume length upto 2 pages.
+It is strongly advised to keep the resume length upto 2 pages when going for a coding interview.
 The reason for doing this is that, recruiters only spend a fixed amount of time (about 30 seconds) to read your resume.
 If you would only put the impressive items, the recruiters are sure to see them.
 But putting additional (unnecessary) things in your resume like “MS Office” in skills column would dilute the relevant information.